jean0521/35L-Project/README.md

 ## Five Distinct Features

-**1. Customize User-page Theme**: Provide a theme customization feature for the User Login and Register Page, including alternation between Light Mode and Dark Mode.
+**1. Customizing User-page Theme**: Provide a theme customization feature for the User Login and Register Page, including alternation between Light Mode and Dark Mode.

 **2. Displaying a friend list**